xavier-orcutt/FlatironCleaner/README.md

 ## Overview

-The pipeline automates several key data processing steps:
-- Standardizes variable names and data types across cancers
-- Ensures unique PatientIDs per row
-- Applies cancer-specific cleaning rules
-- Provides detailed logging of transformations

 Each cancer type has its own dedicated data processor class (e.g., `DataProcessorUrothelial`).
 These classes contain specialized functions for cleaning specific Flatiron CSV files, with cleaning rules tailored to each cancer type and aligned with an index date of interest:

 - `process_demographics()`: Cleans Demographics.csv
 - `process_ecog()`: Cleans ECOG.csv